-Reportedly W.D.
-Gann constructed his legendary Financial Time Table on August 8th, 1908, without an ephemeris.
-Gann himself has been quoted as saying that this was his greatest market discovery.
-It is entirely based on the moon’s north node, which completes a full cycle every 18.6-years.
-This is the same cycle that Louise McWhirter used to predict the stock market as well.
-To mimic the Lunar Declination Cycle Gann simply alternated a sequence of +19, +18, +19, +18 etc.-years across the top to get an average length of 18.6-years.
-However, he finally noted that an adjustment would finally be due for Dec 25th, 1989.
-The above table adjusted the pattern to the ephemeris.
+Reportedly, W.D.
+Gann constructed his legendary Financial Time Table on August 8th, 1908, without the use of an ephemeris.
+Gann himself was quoted as saying that this was his greatest market discovery.
+The table is entirely based on the moon’s north node, which completes a full cycle every 18.6 years.
+This is the same cycle that Louise McWhirter used to predict the stock market.

-The Financial Time Table predicts years of recessions, depressions, high stock prices, panics, low stock prices, speculative times, stock market crashes, labor strikes and so on.
+According to Gann, his Financial Time Table predicts years of recessions, depressions, high stock prices, panics, low stock prices, speculative periods, stock market crashes, labor strikes, and more.
 The legend at the right of the table reads as follows:

 A - Extreme low stock prices, strikes, repression, despair, and beginning of new business generation for 18-3/5 years.
 4 years of rising stock prices and improving business, markets bare of goods.
 Young men becoming prominent.